 You’ll have follow-up appointments with Dr. Doshi and his staff, so we can monitor your healing progress.

-If you’ve been dealing with breathing issues due to injury, genetics, or a previous surgical procedure, Dr. Doshi can help you with breathing correction surgery in his Brooklyn or Long Island offices.
+If you’ve been dealing with breathing issues due to injury, genetics, or a previous surgical procedure, Dr. Doshi can help you with breathing correction surgery in his Long Island office.
 Reach out today, to learn more about how we can restore your proper quality of life.